nextcloud/android/CONTRIBUTING.md

 If you need to change a translation, do not change it, but give it new key.
 This way the translation stays backward compatible as we automatically backport translated strings to last versions.

 When submitting PRs with changed translations, please only submit changes to values/strings.xml and not changes to translated files.
-These will be overwritten by next merge of transifex-but and increase PR review.
+These will be overwritten by next merge of transifex-bot and increase PR review.

 ## Engineering practices